 Divorce is a time filled with complexity for most people.
-There is the emotional issues that range from fear of the unknown, feelings of inadequacy and betrayal to anger and frustration towards your spouse.
+There are emotional issues that range from fear of the unknown, feelings of inadequacy, and betrayal to anger and frustration towards your spouse.
 You may be worried about how it will all work out for your children and how you will handle the financial aspects of your new life.

 And this is an important point.
 When you begin your divorce process here in Minnesota, you should put together an accounting of your expenses, both personal and for your family, and look towards creating a new budget for your life after your divorce is completed.

 This allows you to both understand how much money you currently spend, how whether you may have to cut back after the divorce, and the necessary changes you may need to make for the future.

 By doing this early on in the process, you can ensure that you understand every element of your financial condition, understand the importance of your financial negotiations, and avoid unexpected financial surprises during and after your divorce.